Eurus-Holmes/LIS-YNP/README.md

 If you are looking for some fun projects including neural talk, neural style, poem writing, anime generation and so on, you can read [pytorch-book](https://github.com/chenyuntc/pytorch-book) :squirrel:.

-Of course, anything on github has its own "Awesome" :full_moon_with_face:.
-The [Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) collected different models, implementations, helper libraries, tutorials etc.
+Of course, anything on github has its own "**Awesome**" :full_moon_with_face:.
+The [Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) collected different models, implementations, helper libraries, tutorials etc :gift_heart:.

 All in all, ***Life Is Short, You Need Pytorch*** :yum:.